A cactus dahlia blooming in my garden

 Waterlily dahlia ‘Pam Howden’

-TEN MOST COMMON DAHLIA TYPES
+THE TEN MOST COMMON DAHLIA TYPES

 Single-flowered dahlias feature a single row of flat or slightly cupped ray petals surrounding a central disc.